Summary

 Communication Patterns

-Sequential (Pipeline): Agent A completes its task and passes the result to Agent B, which passes to Agent C. This is simple and predictable but cannot handle tasks that require back-and-forth iteration.
+Sequential (pipeline): Agent A completes its task and passes the result to Agent B, which in turn passes its result to Agent C. This pattern is simple and predictable but cannot accommodate tasks that require back-and-forth iteration.

 Hierarchical: A “manager” agent receives the goal, decomposes it into subtasks, and delegates them to worker agents.
-The manager reviews results and coordinates the overall workflow.
-This mirrors how human organizations operate.
+The manager reviews results and coordinates the overall workflow, in a manner that mirrors how human organisations operate.

-Collaborative (Peer-to-Peer): Agents communicate directly with each other, debating and refining ideas.
-This is powerful for creative tasks and problem-solving but harder to control and predict.
+Collaborative (peer-to-peer): Agents communicate directly with each other, debating and refining ideas.
+This pattern is powerful for creative tasks and problem-solving but is more difficult to control and predict.

-Competitive (Adversarial): Multiple agents independently attempt the same task, and their outputs are compared or merged.
-This can improve quality through diversity of approaches, similar to ensemble methods in machine learning.
+Competitive (adversarial): Several agents independently attempt the same task, and their outputs are compared or merged.
+This can improve quality through diversity of approaches, in a manner similar to ensemble methods in machine learning.

-Let us move from theory to practice.
-Below are working code examples for three of the major frameworks.
+The discussion now moves from theory to practice.
+The following sections present working code examples for three of the major frameworks.
 Each example builds a simple but functional agent that can research a topic using web search and produce a summary.

 This example creates a research agent that can search the web and answer questions using the ReAct pattern.